 View our Strategic Framework, which guides our relationships, our work, our future and how we advocate for the people and place we serve.

-Land AcknowledgementLand Acknowledgement is a formal statement recognizing the Indigenous people of a place.
-It is a public gesture of appreciation for the past and present Indigenous stewardship of the lands that we now occupy.
+We recognize the Indigenous people of our place and the past and present stewardship of the lands that we now occupy.

 Stories and Voices